nicklockwood/iCarousel/README.txt

 Used to switch the carousel display types (see above for details).

+@property (nonatomic, assign) float perspective;

+Used to tweak the perspective foreshortening effect for the various 3D carousel views.
+Should be a negative value, less than 0 and greater than -0.01.
+Values outside of this range will yield very strange results.
+The default is -1/500, or -0.005;

+@property (nonatomic, assign) BOOL scrollEnabled;

+Enables and disables user scrolling of the carousel.
+The carousel can still be scrolled programmatically if this property is set to NO.

 @property (nonatomic, readonly) NSInteger numberOfItems;

 The number of items currently displayed in the carousel (read only).

+@property (nonatomic, readonly) NSArray *itemViews;

+An array of the item views currently displayed in the carousel (read only).

 @property (nonatomic, readonly) NSInteger currentItemIndex;